 Sometimes, I start to say those old words and by the time my logical brain has caught up with me, I am halfway through a thought and then quickly try to turn that very sentence around into something else.
 This happened the other day.
 We were on the way to a local amusement park.
 The kids were excited to be going again.
 We purchased season passes and this was our second visit.
 My oldest was being grumpier than usual though.
 She kept snapping impatiently, and was feeling sensitive very easily.
 I knew she was tired, as she woke up early in anticipation, and she fell asleep for the last 20 minutes of the hour drive.

-While we were organizing all our stuff, getting our water bottles in the bag, and putting the toddler shoes back on again, she was just really in a tough mood.
+While we were organizing all our stuff, getting our water bottles in the bag, and putting the toddlers shoes back on again, she was just really in a tough mood.
 I could feel my frustration building because I knew this was supposed to be a fun day, and I worked hard to prepare for it.
 Not only that, it was mine and my husband’s anniversary so in some illogical way I wanted the day to be smooth and lovely.
 The old tape turned on in my head and I heard myself say “If you can’t calm down and enjoy your day you can sit out while your brothers ride the rides with your Papa.”
 I knew instantly that this wasn’t a fix, or would it do anything for our relationship, so I got down on my knees to make eye contact and took her hand.
 “What I mean is, if you are having a tough time that is okay.
 I know you didn’t get as much sleep as you normally do.
 You can just take my hand and I will sit with you until you feel calmer.
 You can ride rides when you are ready, and I will help you until then.”
-I could almost feel the relieve in her body.
+I could almost feel the relief in her body.
 Her breathing slowed, and she relaxed into my body for a hug and said, “Okay Mom”.

 That wasn’t the end of her rough times.
 She had skipped most of breakfast and didn’t eat what I packed in the van, so I had to really encourage her to eat something for some energy.
 Everyone quickly finished their snack but her, she needed some extra time.
 So, they went to a nearby ride while I sat with her and waited.
 She nibbled slowly and then when she was ready she told me.
 Then we enjoyed the rest of our day.